Great. From the Ground Up - Community

 Colorado Press Association Awards

 The Tribune won 34 awards at the 2012 Colorado Press Association Better Newspaper Contest, including sweepstakes awards for general excellence in editorial, photography and design.
-The awards included first place in the categories of: Best agriculture story, best advertising campaign, best sports photograph, best education story, best small space ad, best photogrpahy portfolio, best newspaper/house ad promotion, best editorial layout & design, best sports event story, and best business feature story.
+The awards included first place in the categories of: Best agriculture story, best advertising campaign, best sports photograph, best education story, best small space ad, best photography portfolio, best newspaper/house ad promotion, best editorial layout & design, best sports event story, and best business feature story.

 Syntax Spirits Win Good Food Award